-Non-compliance of emission limits for CAPCS, CHP and ASP were recorded during the reporting period.
+Non-compliance of emission limits for CHP and ASP were recorded during the reporting period.

 The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated air pollution control system of the CAPCS, CHP and ASP and the combustion system for the CHP and the ASP and identified the following potential causes for the exceedance.
+The Contractor has investigated air pollution control system and the combustion system of the CHP and ASP and identified the following potential causes for the exceedance.

-- (a) There were breakdowns of the automatic chemical dosing system of the CAPCS.
-As a result, it could not effectively remove the odorous gases (e.g. NH3 and H2S) and caused exceedances of odour limits for the CAPCS; - (b) CHP setting was undergoing fine-tuning for performance optimisation.
-Therefore, it could not effectively remove NO_x at a certain period of time which leads to the exceedance for NO_x limit for the CHP stacks; - (c) Tripping of the desulphurisation column resulting in the incomplete desulphurisation of biogas that leads to the exceedances of SO2 limits for CHP stacks; and - (d) Tripping and stopping of the ASP and the ongoing performance optimisation of the ASP result in the incomplete combustion of biogas.
-The unstable emission leads to the exceedances of CO, NO_x, SO2, VOCs and NH3 in ASP.
+- (a) CHP setting was undergoing fine-tuning for performance optimisation.
+Therefore, it could not effectively remove $NO_x$ at a certain period of time which leads to the exceedance for $NO_x$ limit for the CHP stacks; - (b) Tripping of the desulphurisation column resulting in the incomplete desulphurisation of biogas that leads to the exceedances of SO2 limits for CHP stacks; and - (c) Tripping and stopping of the ASP and the ongoing performance optimisation of the ASP result in the incomplete combustion of biogas.
+The unstable emission leads to the exceedances of Dust, CO, NOx, SO2, VOCs, NH3 and HF in ASP.